devtodollars/devtodollars-resources/docs/agency/creating-software-costs.md

 Now that you've determined the cost, compile all the information into a contract and send this information to the client.

 :::note
 If you're someone looking to hire a developer, I'd be more than happy to help you look over your estimate.
-If you're interested, [feel free to book a call with me here](https://usemotion.com/meet/ithinkwong/xyz6xw9?d=30).
+[Feel free to book a call with me here](https://usemotion.com/meet/ithinkwong/xyz6xw9?d=30).
 :::